 - WSSL has chosen softballs whose technical specifications (52/300) reduce the chance of impact injuries.

 - At first base, two separate bases are used, placed side-by-side.
-One is for the first baseman and the other (colored orange) is for the runner.
+One is for the first baseman (in fair territory) and the other (colored orange) is for the runner (in foul territory).
 This puts a little distance between the two players and helps avoid contact.

-- The defensive team will be allowed to have 11 players on the field.
-In the typical configuration, this allows for 4 conventional outfielders plus a short fielder.
+- The defensive team will be allowed to have 10 or 11 players on the field, depending on specific division rules.
+In the typical configuration, 11 defensive players allow for 4 conventional outfielders plus a short fielder.
 Defensive substitutions can be made at any time.

 - All players on the roster will bat in the designated order regardless of when they play in a defensive position.